noahgibbs/SkotOS-jitsi-admin/README.md

 So: we secure our Jitsi and limit it to specific accounts using the internal_hashed Jitsi authentication method.
 We hold open connections to persistent rooms from a single SkotOS admin XMPP account (called skotosadmin).
 This server communicates with the local DGD server to determine what rooms to create, who to allow or kick, etc.

 Note: this is modified from github.com/jitsi/jxs, a sort of Jitsi XMPP load-tester.
+Hristo Terezov is listed as a "contributor" because he is the initial author of that load-tester, which I modified.

 ## Building
 ```